One Big Beautiful Bill Act - Changes to Financial Aid

 “Professional” vs. “Graduate” Program

-UB’s Financial Aid Office will be working with academic departments to evaluate which programs meet these requirements.
+UB's Financial Aid Office will be working with academic departments to evaluate which programs temporarily qualify for the professional designation under the active court order and will make the required adjustments once the court announces the final ruling.

 Public Service Loan Forgiveness (PSLF) and Repayment